ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

    ![jenkins seed job configuration](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-2.4.png)

 ## Goal 2
-Now we are going to do is create a new github repository.
+Now we are going to create a new github repository.
 This repository will be used to store our `seed` code.
 In Part 2 we will include our Shared Library code.

   1. Inside of the `microservice-pipelines` github repository, create a directory `dsl` with `seed.groovy`
   2. Inside of `seed.groovy`, we are going to create a very simple Freestyle Job